Cross-domain Recommender Systems via Multimodal Domain Adaptation: Introduction

-\vikasG{Most of the recommendation domains, for example, movies, fashion, technology, etc. are very rich with visual content.
-In recent years, the emergence of deep neural network architectures (DNNs) has expedited the research on domain adaptation based on visual features in several areas of machine learning research~\cite{wang2018visual, wang2018deep}.
-Although, the area of recommender systems remains largely unexplored in this context~\cite{fernando2013unsupervised, wang2019recsys}.
-Taking the cue from recent research, we propose a CDRS approach that leverages reviews, visuals, and implicit preference information available in target and auxiliary domains for the alignment of embedding corresponding to users and items for efficient knowledge transfer.
-We use domain-invariant textual and visual features that serve as anchor points in the latent space to guide the alignment.
-Textual features are extracted from user reviews, and visual features are from product images.
-These textual and visual features are fused with the latent factors learned through MF over the implicit feedback for creating concatenated user and item embeddings.
-Now, we align the embeddings of the source domain with that of the target domain through the domain adaptation process.
-The domain adaptation process tries to learn a mapping function that understands the relationship between the source and target domain embeddings.
-In this work, we use a deep multi-layer perceptron network proposed by Yu et al.~\cite{yu2020semi} to learn the relationship.
-The proposal can be seen as a kind of semi-supervised approach where positive and negative samples guide the learning process in the source domain, while the target domain learning is driven only by the positive examples and the domain adaptation method.
-Figure \ref{fig:align} illustrates a graphical abstract view representing the alignment of distributions of users and items in the source and target domain.
-Our main contributions to the problem are highlighted as follows. \begin{itemize} \item We first suggest two feature extraction mechanisms, 1) the Textual Feature Extractor, which maps \ramya{user reviews to extract textual features,} and 2) the Visual Feature Extractor maps corresponding product images to extract visual features. \item We introduce a Collaborative Filtering (CF) model named Fusion Collaborative Filtering (FCF), in which the fusion of textual and visual features and embeddings are considered for making predictions. \item We introduce a Domain Adaptation Recommendation method (FDAR), a feature fusion-based method, where two FCF models are trained on source and target domains simultaneously and then connected using an adaptation net.
-The unified representation of users and items based on textual and visual features serves as anchor points for guiding the embedding alignment across domains. \item We show the efficacy of the proposed models by conducting an extensive experimental analysis on two real-world datasets. \end{itemize} } The remaining sections of this paper are structured as follows.
-Section \ref{sec:Related Work} presents a comprehensive overview of the existing literature and previous relevant studies.
-In Section \ref{sec:Proposed Method}, we introduce our proposed method, including feature extraction approaches and a recommendation framework using domain adaptation.
-The experimental results demonstrating the effectiveness of our approach in comparison with state-of-the-art methods are outlined in Section~ \ref{sec:Experiment}.
-Finally, Section \ref{sec:Conclusion} concludes by summarizing the key findings of our research and highlights future research directions for further improvement and exploration.
+Our main contributions to the problem are highlighted as follows. \begin{itemize} \item We first suggest two feature extraction mechanisms, 1) the Textual Feature Extractor, which maps \ramya{user reviews to extract textual features,} and 2) the Visual Feature Extractor maps corresponding product images to extract visual features. \item We introduce a Collaborative Filtering (CF) model named Fusion Collaborative Filtering (FCF), in which the fusion of textual and visual features and embeddings are considered for making predictions. \item We introduce a Domain Adaptation Recommendation method, a feature fusion-based method, where two FCF models are trained on source and target domains simultaneously and then connected using an adaptation net. \adamya{The unified representation incorporating textual and visual feature for both users and items serves as the anchor point for guiding the embedding alignment across domains.} \item We show the efficacy of the proposed models by conducting a \adamya{comprehensive} experimental analysis on four real-world datasets. \end{itemize}